paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is Pub.
 L. 109–58, Aug.
 8, 2005, 119 Stat.
-594, as amended, known as the Energy Policy Act of 2005, which enacted this chapter and enacted, amended, and repealed numerous other sections and notes in the Code.
+594, known as the Energy Policy Act of 2005, which enacted this chapter and enacted, amended, and repealed numerous other sections and notes in the Code.
 For complete classification of this Act to the Code, see Short Title note below and Tables.

+#### Short Title of 2022 Amendment
+Pub.
+L. 117–167, div.
+B, title VI, § 10741, Aug.
+9, 2022, 136 Stat.
+1718, provided that: “This subtitle [subtitle L (§§ 10741–10745) of title VI of div.
+B of Pub.
+L. 117–167, amending sections 16274 and 16274a of this title and enacting provisions set out as notes under sections 16274 and 16274a of this title] may be cited as the ‘National Nuclear University Research Infrastructure Reinvestment Act of 2021’.”

 #### Short Title of 2018 Amendment
 Pub.
 L. 115–248, § 1, Sept.
 28, 2018, 132 Stat.
 3154, provided that: “This Act [enacting sections 16278 to 16280 of this title and amending sections 16021, 16271 to 16274, and 16275 to 16277 of this title] may be cited as the ‘Nuclear Energy Innovation Capabilities Act of 2017’.”